leewillis77/wp-github-oembed/readme.txt

 Plugin that allows you to embed details from github just by pasting in the URL as you would any other embed source.
 Currently supports:

-* GitHub repositories
+* Repositories
-* GitHub user profiles
+* User profiles
+* Project milestone summaries

 Coming soon: